Toboxos/CTF-writeups/CyberSecurityRumble2020/Secure Secret Sharing.md

 We used the input ```?secid[$regex]=^``` to get every entry where the hash starts with a specific sequence.
 However findOne only returns the entry which were found first in the database.
-That leads to the problem if the hash of the flag begins with the same sequence as the hash of a random entry we would never find the flag if choose a start sequence wich is too short:
+That leads to the problem if the hash of the flag begins with the same sequence as the hash of a random entry we would never find the flag if we choose a start sequence wich is too short:
 ```
 start sequence: 78fc4a